Jack Sheedy (Australian rules footballer)

 John Cameron Sheedy (28 September 1926 – 23 February 2023) was an Australian rules footballer and coach.
 He played for and in the Western Australian National Football League (WANFL) and in the Victorian Football League (VFL).
-Sheedy is considered one of the greatest ever footballers from Western Australia, being the first player from that state to play 300 games in elite Australian rules football, and was a member of both the Australian Football Hall of Fame and the West Australian Football Halls of Fame.
+Sheedy is considered one of the greatest ever footballers from Western Australia, also being the first player from that state to play 300 games in elite Australian rules football, and was a member of both the Australian Football Hall of Fame and the West Australian Football Halls of Fame.

-Overall, he played 323 senior career matches from 1944 to 1962, kicking 480 senior career goals, and also coached 272 senior career games, with a winning percentage of 65%.
+Overall, he played 330 senior career matches from 1944 to 1962, kicking 480 senior career goals, and also coached 272 senior career games, with a winning percentage of 65%.